aldrinmathew/InspectableLicence/README.md

 ## **Shared Source**

 The traditional definition of open source is flawed, as it is often meant to be "Free and Open Source" instead of just "Open Source".
-And because of that, this license is not compatible with the definition of Open Source by the Open Source Initiative (OSI).
-Instead this license follows the true meaning of open source, allowing the source to be inspected and verified by the public free of cost.
-However, advertising that this license is an Open Source license can lead to ambiguity and confusion.
-Hence we choose to identify this license as belonging to the "Shared Source" family of licenses.
+And because of that, this licence is not compatible with the definition of Open Source by the Open Source Initiative (OSI).
+Instead this licence follows the true meaning of open source, allowing the source to be inspected and verified by the public free of cost.
+However, advertising that this licence is an Open Source licence can lead to ambiguity and confusion.
+Hence we choose to identify this licence as belonging to the "Shared Source" family of licences.